androxim/minddrawplay/README.md

 MindDrawPlay – is a project of experimental interactive audio-visual art, representing translation of brain waves to drawing, visual and musical spaces, flows and controls.
 It has been grown on a base of research work in the direction of Brain-Computer Interfaces.
-Combining technology advances – such as mobile EEG devices (in particular, MindWave Neurosky) and musical knowledge – such as pentatonic scales (hang and tank drums tones), it allows everyone to see, to hear his brain activity represented by set of sounds and to use brain waves as a brush for drawing, as parameters for image filtering, attention modulated color-overlay pictures flows, in “puzzle gathering”, “find the same” and “go through” games.
+Combining technology advances – such as mobile EEG devices and musical knowledge – such as pentatonic scales, it allows everyone to see, to hear his brain activity represented by set of sounds and to use brain waves as a brush for drawing, as parameters for image filtering, attention modulated color-overlay pictures flows, in “puzzle gathering”, “find the same” and “go through” games.
 MindDrawPlay is much more than a neurofeedback app with sounds and visualizations, it provides with a unique experience of interactive immersion into flows of your mindspace.

+The brain waves data (expressions of delta, theta, alpha, beta, gamma bands, attention and meditation levels) can be streamed via OSC to any external application (see example of integration with TouchDesigner: osc_mdp.toe)

 broader overview in "about.pdf"